feathersui/feathersui-website/learn/as3-starling/cookbook/callout-stop-closing-automatically.md

 ---
-title: How to stop a Callout from closing automatically after touch or keyboard input (Starling version)
+title: How to stop a Callout from closing automatically after touch or keyboard input (AS3/Starling version)
 layout: "docs.html"
 ---